-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 16, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 15, 2019

-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Universal Health Services, Inc. (the "Company") will be held on Wednesday, May 16, 2018 at 10:00 a.m., at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of Universal Health Services, Inc. (the "Company") will be held on Wednesday, May 15, 2019 at 10:00 a.m., at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:

-- (1) the election of three directors by the holders of Class A and Class C Common Stock; - (2) the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - (3) to act on a stockholder proposal regarding proxy access if properly presented at the meeting; and - (4) the transaction of such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election of one director by the holders of Class A and Class C Common Stock (voting together as a single class) and the election of one director by the holders of Class B and Class D Common Stock (voting together as a single class); - (2) ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - (3) to act on a stockholder proposal regarding proxy access if properly presented at the meeting; and - (4) the transaction of such other business as may properly come before the meeting or any adjournment thereof.

-You are entitled to vote at the Annual Meeting only if you were a Company stockholder of record at the close of business on March 20, 2018.
+You are entitled to vote at the Annual Meeting only if you were a Company stockholder of record at the close of business on March 19, 2019.